Grimface/galaxy-ttrpg/basic-moves.md

 ---

-When you __Lean On Someone__ in an effort to make them do what you want, describe your approach If the GM thinks it’s reasonable/possible that your target might be persuaded, roll *+Charm*:
+When you __Lean On Someone__ in an effort to make them do what you want, describe your approach.
+If the GM thinks it’s reasonable/possible that your target might be persuaded, roll *+Charm*:
 - On a 10+, they do what you want.
 - On a 7-9, they’ll do what you want, but only if you do something for them first.
 - On a miss, they refuse and are offended or enraged that you would even ask.